ECO 100 - Introduction to Economics

 ECO 605 - Health Care Economics & Finance

 Examines the economic and financial aspects of the health care system.
 Organizational and institutional structures through which an economy makes choices regarding the production, consumption, and distribution of health care services.
 Fundamental processes for the management of liquidity, major capital investments, debt, and funding.
 Examines both for-profit and not-for-profit health care organizations.
-Prerequisite: ECO 506, ECO 508, FIN 522.
+Prerequisite: Graduate standing.

 ECO 606 - Microeconomics for Managers

-Analysis of domestic and international markets, resource allocation, market structure, impacts on business decision making and on society, role of government regulation in business, pricing strategies.
-Prerequisite: ECO 221 or 506; MTH 115; QM 262, 263 (or QM 501, 502); or consent of instructor.
+Analysis of domestic and international markets, resource allocation, applied strategic thinking and competitive analysis, market structure, impacts on business decision making and on society, ethical issues, role of government regulation in business, pricing strategies, and quantitative decision making tools.
+Prerequisite: Foster College of Business Graduate Student or Consent of Associate Dean.

 ECO 660 - Readings in Economics